mstksg/backprop/README.md

 [**Literate Haskell Tutorial/Demo on MNIST data set**][mnist-lhs] (and [PDF rendering][mnist-pdf])

-Automatic *heterogeneous* back-propagation that can be used either *implicitly* (in the style of the [ad][] library) or using *explicit* graphs built in monadic style.
-Implements reverse-mode automatic differentiation.
+Automatic *heterogeneous* back-propagation.

+Write your functions to compute your result, and the library will automatically generate functions to compute your gradient.

 Differs from [ad][] by offering full heterogeneity -- each intermediate step and the resulting value can have different types.
-Mostly intended for usage with tensor manipulation libraries to implement automatic back-propagation for gradient descent and other optimization techniques.
+Mostly intended for usage with gradient descent and other numeric optimization techniques.

 [ad]: http://hackage.haskell.org/package/ad